Master of Arts in Education: Educational Counseling with an Embedded Pupil Personnel Services Credential in School Counseling

 - Candidates must pass a Praxis exam to demonstrate their competence in school counseling prior to completion of the program.

-- Candidates prepare a Graduate Research Project EDCO 592 which includes a formal research paper.
-The Graduate Research Project content summarizes a topic that the student chooses to study in depth.
+- Candidates prepare a graduate research project (EDCO 592), which includes a formal research paper.
+This project’s content summarizes a topic that the student chooses to study in depth.

 - All candidates admitted to the Master of Arts in Education: Educational Counseling program are required to submit a copy of their California Certificate of Clearance (COC) or another form of clearance, such as a valid and current credential for teaching, counseling, school psychology, and/or nursing.
 The law requires Azusa Pacific University to keep these records on file while candidates are in attendance at APU.

 - Candidates must pass the California Basic Educational Skills Test (CBEST) prior to admission to the educational counseling program with an embedded school counseling credential.
-Students can register to take the test at cbest.nesinc.com.
+Students can register to take the test online.

 Educational psychology can be pursued as a second master’s degree after completing the requirements for the Master of Arts in Education: Educational Counseling.
 Because these programs are unique, students must be admitted to each program separately.